If you want to keep your property after splitting with your partner, you could buy them out. This might involve remortgaging to get hold of the cash.

 Just be careful: these arrangements are legally binding and usually involve your guarantor putting their own property up for ‘security.’
 This means that if neither of you can afford to settle your mortgage repayments, their house could get taken away from them!
 So, take some time to think things through carefully before jumping into anything.

 If you’re interested in getting one of these mortgages, check out Tembo¹, they specialise in them.
-Get 50% off their standard fee with Nuts About Money.
+And, get 50% off their fee with Nuts About Money.

 They'll handle the whole mortgage for you too, and the service is great.